jregnauld/jregnauld.github.io/pages/struct.md

   return quicksort(less) + equal + quicksort(greater)
 }
 ```

+# Shortest Path

+* Goal: find the shortest route to go from one node to another in a graph.

 # Stack

 * A stack is like an array but with limited functionality.
 You can only push to add a new element to the top of the stack, pop to remove the element from the top, and peek at the top element without popping it off.